torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 RSS pages are accounted at page_fault unless they've already been accounted for earlier.
-A file page will be accounted for as Page Cache when it's inserted into inode (radix-tree).
+A file page will be accounted for as Page Cache when it's inserted into inode (xarray).
 While it's mapped into the page tables of processes, duplicate accounting is carefully avoided.

 An RSS page is unaccounted when it's fully unmapped.
-A PageCache page is unaccounted when it's removed from radix-tree.
+A PageCache page is unaccounted when it's removed from xarray.
 Even if RSS pages are fully unmapped (by kswapd), they may exist as SwapCache in the system until they are really freed.
 Such SwapCaches are also accounted.
 A swapped-in page is accounted after adding into swapcache.